Understanding Property Valuation

 The Future of AI in Property Valuation

-- 3D Modeling and Imagery: AI will analyze drone or satellite imagery to assess property conditions, such as roof quality.
+AI will continue to reshape property valuation with advancements like:- 3D Modeling and Imagery: AI will analyze drone or satellite imagery to assess property conditions, such as roof quality.

 - Blockchain Integration: Secure, transparent property records will enhance data reliability for AI models.